tweedge/springcore-0day-en/README.md

 ## TL;DR

-Someone claimed, and then deleted, that by sending crafted requests to JDK9+ SpringBeans-using applications, *under certain circumstances*, that they can remotely:
+A GitHub user (`p1n93r`) claimed, and then deleted, that by sending crafted requests to JDK9+ SpringBeans-using applications, *under certain circumstances*, that they can remotely:

 * Modify the logging parameters of that application to achieve an arbitrary write.
 * Use the modified logger to write a valid JSP file that contains a webshell.